List of diplomatic missions in Los Angeles

 This is a list of diplomatic missions in Los Angeles.
 Many foreign governments have established diplomatic and trade representation in the city of Los Angeles, California.
 Most of them are at the Consulate-General level; many of these are located along Wilshire Boulevard or on the Westside of Los Angeles.
 In addition, Los Angeles has a number of honorary consulates.
 This list is associated with the Los Angeles Consular Corps.

-Consulates General in Los Angeles
+Consulates Generals in Los Angeles

-The Los Angeles County Office of Protocol lists the following Consulates General:
+The Los Angeles County Office of Protocol lists the following Consulates Generals:

-The Netherlands and Sweden used to have consulates in Los Angeles, but they were closed in 2009.
-Barbados also once had a consulate, but it has been inactive since 2005.

 Beverly Hills

 Glendale, California

 The Armenian Consulate is located in Glendale due to that city's significant Armenian population.

+Long Beach, California

+Panama's consolate operates out of Long Beach.

 Santa Monica

-New Zealand and Uruguay's consulates operate out of Santa Monica.
+New Zealand's consulates operate out of Santa Monica.

-Representative office
+Representative offices

-Honorary Consulates
+Honorary consulates

 Los Angeles has a number of honorary consulates.
-Many of them are from smaller African, European, or Pacific countries that do not have full consulates.
+Many of them are from smaller Caribbean, European, or Pacific countries that do not have full consulates.